Tool Learning 1 - Use Fuzzilli on Real Targets

 $ swift package init --type executable

-Thus, I git clone the webkit under ~/coding_env/fuzzilli/Targets/JavaScriptCore, and execute the following command under ~/coding_env/fuzzilli/Targets/JavaScriptCore/webkit:
+Therefore, I cloned WebKit under ~/coding_env/fuzzilli/Targets/JavaScriptCore and executed the following command under ~/coding_env/fuzzilli/Targets/JavaScriptCore/webkit:

 1